zurk/python-client/README.md

 ## Usage

-A small example of how parse a Python file and extract the import declarations from the [UAST](https://doc.bblf.sh/uast/specification.html).
+A small example of how to parse a Python file and extract the import declarations from the [UAST](https://doc.bblf.sh/uast/specification.html).

 If you don't have a bblfsh server running you can execute it using the following command: